AmityBlamity/bypass-uk-censorship/README.md

 # Bypass UK Censorship

+This repository is designed as a resource to provide information on Online Safety Act, the harm it can cause, and means of bypassing content restrictions.

 # Information
 ## What is the Online Safety Act?

 Under the OSA, sites like Wikipedia now face

+## Consequences of the Online Safety Act

+Already, we're seeing horrifying

 ## Why you shouldn't verify your identity